Granjow/electronics/electronics.md

 logic levels 0.3 V<sub>DD</sub> and 0.7 V<sub>DD</sub> and require 1 µA.
 WS2812B is the [improved version of the WS2812](https://acrobotic.com/datasheets/WS2812B_VS_WS2812.pdf).

-Since the signals sent on the data pin are around 400 ns, it is not possible to use optocopulers for shifting a 3.3 V signal to 5 V. They have a response time of several 1000 ns.
-A 74HCT08 can instead be used.
+Since the signals sent on the data pin are around 400 ns, it is not possible to use standard optocopulers for shifting a 3.3 V  to 5 V. They have a response time of several 1000 ns.
+A 74HCT08 can instead be used, or a fast optocoupler like the 6N137 with an output rise time of 50 ns (but requires inverting the signal).

 The following image shows the same WS2812B signal directly from the Raspi (blue) and after an optocoupler (red).
 Quite obviously, it is not quite the same curve.
 The PC817 is too slow to reproduce the signal